Korth-Spirit/Plugin-Bot/README.md

 ## Usage

 Inside of a python environment, you can import the requirements and run the following commands to start the project.
+The plugin bot will automatically load plugins from a directory specified in the configuration.
+Please refer to the [configuration](#configuration) section for more information.

 ```bash
 pip install -r requirements.txt